prathambongale/prathambongale/README.md

   <li>The 3 Mistakes of My Life Novel by Chetan Bhagat</li>
   <li>The Godfather Novel by Mario Puzo</li>
   <li>The Future Is Faster Than You Think: How Converging Technologies Are Transforming Business, Industries, and Our Lives Book by Peter Diamandis and Steven Kotler</li>
+  <li>No Rules Rules: Netflix and the Culture of Reinvention Book by Erin Meyer and Reed Hastings</li>
 </ul>